krishna2/krishna2.github.io/books.md

 33. Stephen Covey: Mission Statement

 34. Swami Paramarthananda: Adhyasa Bashyam++

+35. Shion Miura: The Easy Life in Kamusari (Forest Book 1)

+36. Stephen Cope: The Great Work of Your Life

+37. Swami Paramarthananda: TattvaBodha++

+38. Rajesh Sengamedu: Purposeful Capitalist: The Dark Side of Desire
+39.

 ### Huge & Majestic Works in Progress (will take a while to complete)